Through the following links, you can move to the menu or to the main text in this page.

 Development of Automated and Unmanned Agricultural Machinery

 Automated and unmanned agricultural machinery can enable farmers to work even while navigating sloped fields without having to hold the steering wheel.
-Kubota is also an industry leader in this field.
-In 2016 we launched a rice-transplanter with a keeping straight function and a tractor equipped with automatic steering, and since then we have improved their accuracy for practical use.
-And with the introduction of the Agri Robo Combine Harvester, in 2018 we finally released GPS-enabled versions of all three major farm products – tractors, rice-transplanters, and combine harvesters.
-We will provide support systems to help overcome the challenges of decreasing labor force and aging population to make farming more robust and profitable.
+Kubota is also an industry leader in this area.
+After launching a rice-transplanter with a keeping straight function and a tractor equipped with automatic steering in 2016, in 2018 we released GPS-enabled models of all three major farm products – tractors, rice-transplanters, and combine harvesters.
+We have also expanded our Agri Robo series, and by 2024 our lineup will include all three major farm products capable of unmanned operation under monitoring by people.
+We will provide support systems to help overcome the challenges of a decreasing labor force and aging population to make farming more robust and profitable.

 Innovations in Automated Agricultural Machinery Aiming for Ultra-Labor Saving